Axiomatic

 Each violation points to a specific file and line with a description of what violates the condition.

-The starter test is useful, but the real power shows when you test properties that no linter can catch.
-Try this:
+The starter tests are useful, but the real power shows when you enforce standards that no linter can check.
+There are two ways to add tests:

 axm add "Every API route that performs a mutation must verify the user session before executing business logic"

-The LLM agent will explore your codebase and generate a focused test definition based on your description.
+The LLM agent explores your codebase and generates a focused test definition based on your description.

 axm run --filter "**/auth*" --verbose

-This is the core value: you described a security property in plain English, and Axiomatic verified it across every route in your codebase.
+This is the core value: you described a security standard in plain English, and Axiomatic enforced it across every route in your codebase.

 Interpreting Results